ArtifexSoftware/mupdf/docs/reference/javascript/types/Archive.rst

 	Create a new archive based either on a tar- or zip-file or the contents of a directory.

-	:param string path: Path string to the archive file or directotry.
+	:param string path: Path string to the archive file or directory.

 	.. code-block::